cecileane/computingtools/pages/notes1004.md

 ### sort

 `-k` to sort by specific columns (keys). example below:
-`-k1,1` to sort by keys in column1 to 1,
-then `-k2,2` to resolve ties by to sorting columns 2 to 2, and `n` to sort that 2nd column numerically,
+`-k1,1` to sort by keys in columns 1 to 1, then `-k2,2` to resolve ties by to sorting columns 2 to 2, and `n` to sort that 2nd column numerically,
 `r` to sort that 2nd column it in reverse order.